 Summarizing the results of this section as a whole, we conclude that an [F]-feature-only account isn't able to connect meaning, syntax, and phonological realization in the right way.
 The grammars of natural language distinguish FoCused phrases from those that are merely new.
 The two notions can't be lumped together into a single feature.
 This finding raises an important question about the status of newness.
-If newness and FoCus can't be lumped together into a single feature morphosyntactic feature or does it remain unmarked?
+If newness and FoCus can't be lumped together into a single feature, is newness represented by a separate morphosyntactic feature or does it remain unmarked?